tu-vu/Movies-Review/README.md

 6. Update to search.html and movies.html for new style
 7. Update new login and sign-up form
 8. Fix problem with search style
+9. Update again: Login and sign-up form
+10. Add user authentication functionality to website
+11. Change a little styling for testing purpose